-- Files license applications for transportation companies including taxicabs and paratransit service providers to operate in the Commonwealth.
+- Files applications and obtains PUC approval for transportation companies including paratransit service providers to operate in the Commonwealth.

-- Counsels entities on issues concerning the PUC’s jurisdiction to exercise authority over transportation activities in which they are engaged.
+- Counsels and represents entities on issues concerning the PUC’s jurisdiction to exercise authority over transportation or other activities in which they are engaged.

-- Challenged a licensing board’s denial of an application to sit for psychology licensing examination in appellate court, which resulted in the board’s order being vacated and the board issuing a revised adjudication allowing the psychologist to sit for the examination.
+- Successfully challenged a licensing board’s denial of an application to sit for psychology licensing examination in appellate court, which resulted in the board’s order being vacated and the board issuing a revised adjudication allowing the psychologist to sit for the examination.

 - Pennsylvania Bar Association